 Have you had enough of romance in India monsoon?
-Are you looking for a break away from romantic monsoon destinations?
+Are you looking for a break away from typical romantic monsoon destinations?
 Give a try to adventure in Agumbe, a monsoon getaway in Karnataka.
 It is the wettest place receiving the highest rainfall in South India.
-Veiled by deep and dense greenery, Agumbe seems to be a land of phantoms in the dark.
-Much of the landscape of this monsoon town is under rainforests in the Western Ghats.
+Veiled by dense, lush greenery, Agumbe seems to be a land of phantoms in the dark.
+Much of the landscape of this monsoon town is dotted with rain forests in the Western Ghats.
 Trekking in the dark and dense forests is the most challenging pursuit of adventure here.
-If you are all set for this adventure travel to India, Indian Eagle will book the cheapest flight ticket to Bangalore for you.
+If you are all set for an intriguing adventure travel to India, Indian Eagle will book the cheapest flight tickets to Bangalore for you.

 Romance and adventure exist side by side in Agumbe.
 Panoramic views of the diverse geography of Agumbe ooze dollops of romance, while the precarious trekking trails penetrating through the forests highlight adventure.
 You can take fancy to the romantic beauty of Agumbe or respond to the calls of adventure, according to your travel taste this monsoon.
 Agumbe treats both romance seekers and adventure junkies alike.
 If the adventurer in you overpowers your romantic self, you must go through the rest.

 Travel to India for an adventure holiday in Agumbe begins with an international flight to Bangalore, which is followed by a domestic flight to Mangalore, a coastal town in the state of Karnataka.
 Mangalore to Agumbe is a 100-km long drive via scenic roadway.
 You can take a road trip from Mangalore to Agumbe, which will offer a toast of adventure to you from the very beginning of the journey.
 It is one of the best road trips in South India.